eigenhombre/hbook/README.md

 Text-based histograms in Common Lisp inspired by CERN's FORTRAN histograming library, [HBOOK](https://cds.cern.ch/record/307945/files/).

-`hbook` accepts a list of numbers and generates a text-based histogram.
-This can be helpful for spot-checking bulk behaviors of measurements or random deviates, without having to mess around with getting a graphical interface working.
+`hbook` implements a key subset of the functionality of the original library.
+It accepts a list of numbers and generates a text-based histogram.
+Though perhaps crude by today's standards, this approach (from 1975!) can be helpful for spot-checking bulk behaviors of measurements or random deviates at the REPL, without having to mess around with getting a graphical interface working.

 # Usage